 My wife actually brought up this point a while ago and at first I didn’t understand.
 I asked her to elaborate and was pretty surprised by her thought out response (she’s now a full on motorcycle convert).

-We recently moved to Mississippi in the middle of hurricane season, which was a little daunting for us thinking of having to battle such an element.
+We moved to Mississippi in the middle of hurricane season.
 My wife mentioned that right before hurricanes come a lot of people leave at the same time if there’s not a lot of notice, so traffic backs up quickly and it’s hard to get out of town, or even around town for that matter.

 Motorcycles are the perfect mode of transportation in those situations.
 Being able to zip past cars and get to where you need to go could be the difference between life and death.